Dotnet-Boxed/Templates/MVC 6 API.md

 ## Feature Selection

 The ASP.NET Core MVC 6 API project template uses `dotnet new` to enable you to turn features of the project template on or off.
 Literally everything can be turned on or off with the click of a button for a truly personalized project.
+Find out more about `dotnet new` [here](http://rehansaeed.com/custom-project-templates-using-dotnet-new/).

 - **Title** - The name of the project which determines the assembly product name.
 If the Swagger feature is enabled, shows the title on the Swagger UI.
 - **Description** - A description of the project which determines the assembly description.
 If the Swagger feature is enabled, shows the description on the Swagger UI.